 Spice up your look with something daring—a pop of color or something you wouldn’t think of wearing on a regular day.
-(Sweater draped over the shoulders like a vest, anyone?)
+Fur boots, anyone?

 4. Wear bold colors

-Want to get photographed by street style photographers?
+Want to get stopped by street style photographers?
 Wear bold colors.
 You’ll instantly stand out in a crowd of fashion week guests.

 5. Prioritize comfort

-Ditch the stilettos this season, and opt for a super-chic street sneaker instead.
+Ditch the stilettos this season, and opt for a super-chic sneakers or loafers instead.
 Your feet will thank you.

 6. Opt for statement accessories

-Not sure how to incorporate practical accessories, like sneakers, into your look?
-Opt for a bold option and let them do all the talking as a statement piece.
+Not sure how to incorporate practical accessories, like a scarf to keep warm, into your look?
+Opt for a bold option and let it do the talking as a statement piece.

-Show-stopping pieces—like these incredibly statement-making jeans—can instantly upgrade your outfit without requiring much effort.
+Show-stopping pieces—like this matching patterned scarf, dress and leggings moment—can instantly upgrade your look without much effort.

 8. Play with proportions